shawngraham/5706-source/content/docs/syllabus/faq.md

 ## How do I contact you?

-I'm at shawn.graham@carleton.ca; I'm on twitter [https://twitter.com/electricarchaeo]; and if we're on campus in person, I'm either in PA406 or the Library Starbucks.
+I'm at shawn.graham@carleton.ca; I'm on [twitter as @electricarchaeo](https://twitter.com/electricarchaeo); and if we're on campus in person, I'm either in PA406 or the Library Starbucks.

 ## Where is our course 'social space'?